Perl

 What is Perl?

-Perl is a general-purpose, high-level programming language that has been in widespread use since the mid-1990s.
+Perl is a general-purpose, high-level programming language in widespread use since the mid-1990s, from simple scripts to complex applications.

-As a high-level programming language, Perl is closer to human language and more abstracted from the computer's hardware.
-It's a computer language that's designed to be easier for humans to read, write, and understand.
+As a high-level language, Perl is closer to human language and more abstracted from the computer's hardware, making it designed to be easier for people to read, write, and understand.

-• Amazon.com: Perl was used to build the original version of the website, and it remains an important part of the technology stack.
+• Amazon.com: Perl was used to build the original version of the website.

-• Ticketmaster: The company uses Perl to power its ticketing and event management systems.
+• Ticketmaster: Used Perl to power its ticketing and event management systems.

-• IMDb (Internet Movie Database): The popular movie and TV show database was originally built using Perl.
+• IMDb: The popular movie database was originally built using Perl.

-• cpan.org: the official website of the Comprehensive Perl Archive Network (CPAN), which is a repository of Perl modules and scripts.
+• cpan.org: The official home of the Comprehensive Perl Archive Network.

-• MIDAS: Our leading room booking and resource scheduling software in written in Perl.
+• MIDAS: Our leading room booking and resource scheduling software is written in Perl.

 Related Terms